3lvis/Sync/README.md

 * `changes`: JSON response
 * `entityName`: Core Data's Model Entity Name (such as User, Note, Task)

-*Take a look at the [wiki](https://github.com/NSElvis/Kipu/wiki) for additional configurations and more info about the possibilities*

 ## Real World Example

 #### Model